pimpim/molgenis-sdk/README.md

 Eclipse will automatically build and download jars

-Right mouse 'molgenis-core' -> Run as -> Maven install Right mouse 'molgenis-core-ui' -> Run as -> Maven install
+Right mouse 'molgenis' -> Run as -> Maven install

 After generation eclipse will compile automagically